pramnora/Markdown/README.md

 ##Links

-Here are a few sites where it's possible to go to learn more; and, even practice learning how to use Markdown syntax online inside of the actual web browser itself.
+Here are a few sites where it's possible to go to learn more; and, even practice learning how to use Markdown syntax online inside of the actual web browser itself; plus, you can download applications which allow you to create Markdown files while being offline.

 - [Daringfireball.net (1)](https://daringfireball.net/projects/markdown/ 'The original inventor of the Markdown language web site')
 - [Daringfireball.net (2)](https://daringfireball.net/projects/markdown/dingus 'FREE Markdown online editor')